philmander/ant-jstestrunner/README.md

 `mvn install:install-file -Dfile=/path/to/ant-jstestrunner-0.1.deps.jar -DgroupId=com.philmander.ant -DartifactId=ant-jstestrunner -Dversion=0.1 -Dpackaging=jar`

-Now use the antrun plugin to add jshint to your Maven build
+Now use the antrun plugin to add the js test runner to your Maven build

 ```xml
 <plugin>